 Multiple-server configuration overview

 Before getting started with load balancing, installation and configuration planning is needed.
-For more information and guidelines, installation and configuration for a Microsoft Dynamics CRM system is described in the Microsoft Dynamics CRM 4.0 Planning Guide.
+For more information, see the Microsoft Dynamics CRM 2011 Planning Guide.

-The base configuration typically uses separate computers that are running the required components of a Microsoft Dynamics CRM deployment that includes Microsoft SQL Server and an instance of Windows Server functioning as an Active Directory domain controller.
+The base configuration typically uses separate computers that run the components of a Microsoft Dynamics CRM deployment that includes Microsoft SQL Server and an instance of Windows Server functioning as an Active Directory domain controller.
 A multiple-server configuration of Microsoft Dynamics CRM has multiple computers that are running Microsoft Dynamics CRM that access a single server that is running SQL Server.

-This topic describes the steps to install Microsoft Dynamics CRM in a two-node network load-balancing configuration where all Microsoft Dynamics CRM Server roles are installed on a single computer.
-This kind of deployment is called a full-server installation.
-You can use similar steps to install a particular server group role, such as the Application server role group, or one or more specific server roles.
-When you install Microsoft Dynamics CRM, you have the following three choices for load balancing the Microsoft Dynamics CRM Web application, where both servers in the network load-balancing (NLB) cluster must have the following server-group roles or individual server roles installed.
+This topic describes the steps to install Microsoft Dynamics CRM in a two-node network load-balancing configuration where all Microsoft Dynamics CRM Server 2011 roles are installed on a single computer.
+This kind of deployment is called a Full Server installation.
+You can use similar steps to install a particular server group role, such as the Front End Server role group, or one or more specific server roles.
+When you install Microsoft Dynamics CRM, you have the following choices for load balancing the Microsoft Dynamics CRM Web application, where both servers in the network load-balancing (NLB) cluster must have the following server-group roles or individual server roles installed.

-- Server role install (command-line install by using an XML configuration file).
+- Server role install (by using Microsoft Dynamics CRM Server Setup Wizard or command-line install with an XML configuration file).
 You will have to install at least the following two roles on the load-balanced servers in the cluster.

-- SDKServer (Microsoft Dynamics CRM SDK server role).
-This Microsoft Dynamics CRM Server role is used to run applications that use the methods described in the Microsoft Dynamics CRM SDK.
+- Organization Web Service role.
+This Microsoft Dynamics CRM Server 2011 role is used to run applications that use the methods described in the Microsoft Dynamics CRM SDK.

-In this example, a two-node cluster will be set up by using two computers that are running Windows Server 2003 SP2.
+In this example, a two-node cluster will be set up by using two computers that are running Windows Server 2008.
 The server names are CRM01 and CRM02.